Anteater-Adventure-Club/Website/README.md

-# What Is This?
+# What's This?

 This is github repository for the club website for the Anteater Adventure Club (AAC).
-AAC is a social adventure club at UCI with the mission of fostering a sense of community while making nature as accessible as possible.
-This website is built in React, Next.js, possibly Tailwind CSS and shadcn/ui (TBD).
+AAC is a club at UCI with the mission of fostering a sense of community while making nature as accessible as possible.
+This website is built with React and Next.js.

 # To Do